moovatom/moovatom-api-ruby-library/README.md

 ![Moovatom Logo](http://www.moovatom.com/static/img/site_images/moovatom_logo.png)

+*__NOTE:__ As of version 0.2.0 this gem no longer supports v1 of the Moovatom API.
+That version has been deprecated.
+It is highly recommended that you move to the new v2 API as soon as possible.*

 # Overview

 This gem provides access to the Moovatom online video processing and streaming service.
 It provides all the necessary attributes and methods for: